sethmlarson/sethmlarson.dev/app/markdown/2026-04-14/animal-crossing-calendar.md

 Because at a minimum Apple calendars does not support [the `RDATE` iCalendar feature](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.5.3).
-Theis feature make it space-efficient to repeat an event across multiple irregular dates.
+This feature makes it space-efficient to repeat an event across multiple irregular dates.
 Unfortunately, it's not possible to represent a set of dates in a Lunisolar calendar within the Gregorian calendar using only `RRULE`, you